Vyral/tiffany-fykes-recruiting/_posts/2019-11-25-a-few-tips-to-provide-value-to-your-database.md

 &nbsp;

 To truly provide value to your database, you need to give more value to your database than they’re giving you.
-Every conversation your have, piece of mail you send, etc., should focus on what value you provide.&nbsp;
+Every conversation you have, piece of mail you send, etc., should focus on what value you provide.&nbsp;

 On our team, for instance, one of the ways we provide value is by sending these videos twice a month.
 Additionally, we host about three events per year that we invite our entire database to.
 We also provide certain types of information, such as a list of reliable vendors.
-Furthermore, we’ve set up a toolshed in our farm that offers tools to our neighbors.
+Furthermore, we’ve set up a tool shed in our farm that offers tools to our neighbors.
 If someone needs a power washer, we let them borrow ours.

 {% include pullquote.html %}